 Modern Slavery Statement

-AMCO and its subsidiaries provide a diverse range of specialist construction and engineering services in support of the creation and maintenance of assets for both public and private sector customers in the infrastructure sector.
+AmcoGiffen and its subsidiaries provide a diverse range of specialist construction and engineering services in support of the creation and maintenance of infrastructure assets for both public and private sector customers in the infrastructure sector.

-Given the nature of our organisational structure, model of directly employed work delivery and our use of a UK based Supply Chain, we consider that any exposure to risk of Modern Slavery or Human Trafficking is extremely low and that should any risk exist it is most likely to be within the extended Supply Chain.
-We work closely with our Tier 1members of our Supply Chain in the identification of such risk to ensure it is addressed in an appropriate manner.
+Given the nature of our organisational structure, our model of directly employed work delivery, and our use of a UK-based supply chain, we consider that any exposure to the risk of Modern Slavery or Human Trafficking is extremely low and that should any risk exist it is most likely to be within the extended supply chain.

 Modern Slavery Policy

 This policy and supporting procedures detail our business approach to the prevention of Modern Slavery and Human Trafficking, along with the processes used to support and deliver our commitment.
-This policy and commitment has been communicated to our employees and Tier 1Supply Chain partners for their information and action.
+This policy and commitment have been communicated to our colleagues and Tier 1 supply chain partners for their information and action.

 Due Diligence and Identification of Risk

-Our activities during 2016/2017 included:
+Our activities during 2021/22

-Our objectives for the financial year 2017/18 include:
+Our objectives for the financial year 2022/23 include:

 Communication and Training

 Our commitment to the prevention of Modern Slavery and Human Trafficking emanates directly from our Board of Directors.
-Their leadership and commitment to this important social issue has been clearly communicated both internally to employees and externally to subcontractors and Tier 1Supply Chain partners.
+Their leadership and commitment to this important social issue has been clearly communicated both internally to colleagues and externally to subcontractors and Tier 1 supply chain partners.

-We will utilise our annual statements to publicly reaffirm our continued commitment and communicate this evolution, including the steps we have taken and will continue to take, to deal with this morally and socially important issue.
+We will utilise our annual statements to publicly reaffirm our continued commitment and to communicate this evolution, including the steps we have taken and will continue to take, to deal with this morally and socially important issue.